 If you grind and clench your teeth at night (bruxism) or experience chronic jaw pain (TMJ dysfunction), you may be in need of a custom crafted nightguard to renew full, healthy jaw function.
 At Tylan Creek Family Dentistry, we offer patients a variety of options for TMJ and bruxism therapy in Simpsonville, SC to help them relieve pain and renew jaw function.
-If you’re interested in learning more about nightguards and other treatments for TMJ dysfunction and bruxism, call to schedule an appointment with us in our Powdersville, Greenwood, or Simpsonville dental office.
+If you’re interested in learning more about nightguards and other treatments for TMJ dysfunction and bruxism, call to schedule an appointment with us in our Simpsonville dental office.
 We’ll help you determine whether or not you’re suffering from one of these two oral health conditions and provide effective treatments to fully renew oral health.

 The temporomandibular joints (TMJ) connect the jaw to the skull bone.
 When properly functioning, these joints allow us to speak, chew, and smile without pain or impediment.
 When the TMJ are strained or damaged, sharing even the smallest smile can send shockwaves of pain through the jaw, head, and neck.
 When this occurs, patients are said to be suffering from TMJ dysfunction.

 Bruxism is the term used for unconscious teeth grinding and clenching.
 Most patients experience bruxism during sleep.
 However, patients with severe bruxism may grind or clench their teeth all day long.
 In some cases, patients only experience bruxism at times of stress, but others grind and clench their teeth throughout their lifetime – even as children.
 It’s not always clear why patients develop this habit.
 Unfortunately, without treatment, bruxism can lead to dental wear, chips, and cracks, and the excessive jaw movement and pressure is one of the main causes of TMJ dysfunction.